pmlmodelling/pylag/doc/source/install/installation.rst

     $ source /opt/miniconda/miniconda3/bin/activate
     $ conda config --append channels conda-forge
-    $ conda config --append channels geo_down_under
+    $ conda config --append channels geo-down-under
     $ conda config --append channels JimClark
     $ conda install conda-build conda-verify

-The only new step here is the addition of the geo_down_under channel, which is required for the package stripy, and the installation of conda-build and conda-verify.
+The only new step here is the installation of conda-build and conda-verify.
 Next, create a new environment as above:

 .. code-block:: bash